 GIT_TRACE=1 git clone https://github.com/user/repo.git

-GIT_TRACE=1 GIT_CURL_VERBOSE=1 GIT_TRACE_PACKET=1 git clone https://github.com/user/repo.git 2>&1 | tee git-debug.logCheck current proxy configuration:
+GIT_TRACE=1 GIT_CURL_VERBOSE=1 GIT_TRACE_PACKET=1 git clone https://github.com/user/repo.git 2>&1 | tee git-debug.logInspect current proxy / HTTP config:

 git config --global --list | grep -i proxy

-git config --global --list | grep -i httpTest proxy connectivity:
+git config --global --list | grep -i httpTest proxy connectivity with curl:

-curl -v --proxy http://proxy.company.com:8080 --proxy-ntlm -U "DOMAIN\\username:password" https://github.com
+curl -v --proxy http://proxy.company.com:8080 --proxy-ntlm -U "DOMAIN\username" https://github.com

 curl -v --proxy http://proxy.company.com:8080 --proxy-ntlm -U ":" https://github.comCommon debug output clues:

-- 407 Proxy Authentication Required - Credentials not accepted
+- 407 Proxy Authentication Required - credentials not accepted

-- Connection timed out - Proxy address or port incorrect
+- Connection timed out - proxy address or port incorrect

-- NTLM handshake failed - Domain or credential format issue
+- NTLM handshake failed - domain or credential format issue

 Stale credentials can cause persistent authentication failures: